CNC Turning Services in Dallas, Texas | Multi-Axis, AS9100 Certified

 Components We Specialize In

 We make critical components for tough applications across a wide range of industries.
 Our aerospace machining work produces flight-critical components meeting the strictest standards.
-We turn out:
+Our CNC turning company specializes in:

 - Shear screws and precision fasteners